-The original stage production of A Taste of Honey was presented at the Theatre Royal Stratford East in 1958 featuring Avis Bunnage as 'Helen' and Frances Cuka as 'Jo'.
-A film version was released in 1961 which featured Dora Bryan as 'Helen', Rita Tushingham as 'Jo', Robert Stephens as 'Peter', Murray Melvin as 'Geoffrey', and Paul Danquah as 'Jimmy', and was directed by Tony Robertson.
+A film version was released in 1961, directed by Tony Robertson, which featured Dora Bryan as 'Helen', Rita Tushingham as 'Jo', Robert Stephens as 'Peter', Murray Melvin as 'Geoffrey', and Paul Danquah as 'Jimmy'.

 Original West End London Production 1958/1959

 Opened 27 May 1958, Closed 28 June 1958 at the Theatre Royal Stratford East